rachel-king4/wsaa_bigproject/README.md

     - config file

 ### **playerDAO.py**
 The playerDAO.py file contains the python code for the application that acts as the link between the database and the main application.
-The DAO (Date Access Object) looks after adding, updating, retrieving and deleting data from the MySQL database.
-[1](#1)
+The DAO (Date Access Object) looks after adding, updating, retrieving and deleting data from the MySQL database. [(1)](#1)

 ### **server.py**
 The server.py file is a Flask application which acts as the backend server.
-The server sets the route the returns specific text when the root url is accessed.
-Flask is a Python web framework, and is used to deploy a simple web application to a local server.
-[2](#2)
+The server sets the route then returns specific text when the root url is accessed.
+Flask is a Python web framework, and is used to deploy a simple web application to a local server. [(2)](#2) The server provides the RESTful API (Application Programmer's Interface) that the user then interacts with through the web pages playerviewer.html and clubviewer.html.

 ### **create_table.py**
 This file contains code to access a database and create a table in the database.
 The code in this file can be adapted to create any type of table required.